Where coming in second is better than nothing!

 Over the course of his Cosmos career, Pelé helped set numerous attendance and broadcast records.
 In his final season, 1977, Pelé helped lead the Cosmos to a league title.

-Pelé had previously played for the Brazilian club team Santos from 1956 to 1974, and had led Brazil to three world cups before he retired from the Brazilian League.
+Pelé had previously played for the Brazilian club team Santos from 1956 to 1974, before he retired from the Brazilian League.
+He had also helped Brazil to win three world cups in 1958, 1962, and 1970.